-Figure 26. (a): The true synthetic chargeability model; (b): resultant data simulated using the forward modeling algorithm.
+Figure 33. (a): The true synthetic chargeability model; (b): resultant data simulated using the forward modeling algorithm.

+Ex 1.
+IP Inversion: Zero-chargeability reference model.

-The first example was carried out using zero-chargeability reference half-space and the conductivity model acquired from 1000 Ohm m half-space reference case.
-The control file for this inversion os shown below:
+The first example was carried out using zero-chargeability reference halfspace and the conductivity model acquired from inverting the dc resistivity with 1000 Ohm m halfspace reference.
+The control file for this inversion is shown below:

 OBS LOC_X obs_ip.dat